xieyanzhe/SDL/README.md

 ## Datasets

-We have uploaded all the datasets used in the paper to [Google Drive](https://drive.google.com/drive/folders/1VJ0jAf2V0K3tUMXqjgXAiOAJ8P3t8goW?usp=sharing).
+We have uploaded all the datasets used in the paper to [Google Drive].
 Please download them as needed and ensure to place the downloaded dataset folders in the `data` directory.

 ## Usage

 Before running, make sure you have downloaded the dataset and put it in the correct place.

 run `python train.py` to train and test.